danfred360/java-food-list-app/README.md

 ## Explanation
-Run `code .` to open VS Code in your current working directory to look at what you generated.
+Run `code .` to open VS Code in your current working directory.

 Run `mvn clean javafx:run` from inside your project directory to run the project.
-(You may need to us `cd` in the terminal to change directory.)
+(You can use VS Code's integrated terminal now if you want.
+You may need to us `cd` in the terminal to change directory.)

 *Note: The `mvn archetype:generate` command is similar to what Netbeans does when you start a project.
 It generates all the files you need in the correct structure, so it saves you a lot of headaches.*